What I've been working on lately:

-My areas of research specialization are in moral and political philosophy.
-More specifically, I'm interested in liberal political theory (especially John Rawls and social contract theory), the capabilities approach to justice and development, and the applications these frameworks can have to tough applied issues, particularly those at the intersections of social, environmental, and intergenerational justice.
-I also occasionally like to do some thinking about social epistemology, human rights, feminist philosophy, LGBT+ issues, the philosophy of race, and Kantian ethics.
+My research focuses broadly on moral and political philosophy.
+More specifically, I'm interested in liberal political theory and the capabilities approach to justice and human development, as well as some of the applications these frameworks can have to a variety of thorny applied issues.
+I'm particularly interested in those issues at the intersections of social, environmental, and intergenerational justice.
+I also like to think and write about the moral philosophy of Immanuel Kant, human rights, LGBT+ issues, and social epistemology.

 Works in Progress